Further Resources for Event Organizers

 Therefore, we recommend that you offer a conference app.
 These apps run directly on the mobile devices of the participants, and the data of the conference schedule are downloaded and stored locally in one go.
 This means less bandwidth is required and participants can also use the conference agenda offline.
 What’s more, these apps often provide additional features like venue maps, news tickers and lists of participants.

-Currently, two apps provide an interface to automatically download the conference schedule data from ConfTool Pro: Conference4me and Eventor.
+Currently, one app that provides an interface to automatically download the conference schedule data from ConfTool Pro is Conference4me.

 Furthermore, ConfTool Pro has export functions for the import interfaces of the Apps Whova and Sched.
 As an organizer, you will have to import the ConfTool schedule manually but the process is simple and straightforward.